 Source: Australian Qualifications Framework Council www.aqf.edu.au

-If you are in Queensland and looking for a career in the Transport Industry or interested in becoming a Heavy Vehicle Instructor, Watto Training (RTO #40791) has access to Certificate 3 Guarantee Program – funded by the Queensland Government for eligible applicants.
+If you are in Queensland and looking for a career in the Transport Industry or interested in becoming a Heavy Vehicle Instructor, Watto Training (RTO #40791) has access to Higher Level Skills program – funded by the Queensland Government for eligible applicants

-(NB: Training providers approved by the department to deliver training and assessment services for the Certificate 3 Guarantee are called Pre-qualified Suppliers – PQS)
+(NB: Training providers approved by the department to deliver training and assessment services for the Higher Level Skills are called Pre-qualified Suppliers – PQS)

-TO BE ELIGIBLE FOR THE CERTIFICATE 3 GUARANTEE A STUDENT MUST:
+TO BE ELIGIBLE FOR THE HIGHER LEVEL SKILLS PROGRAM A STUDENT MUST:

-- not hold or be already undertaking a certificate III or higher level qualification (certificate III qualifications completed at school are not counted)
+- not have or be enrolled in a certificate IV or higher level qualification (not including qualifications completed at school and foundational skills training))

 - be 15 years of age or older